High-output heart failure

-High-output heart failure is a heart condition that occurs when the cardiac output is higher than normal due to increased peripheral demand.
+High-output heart failure is a heart condition that occurs when the cardiac output is higher than normal because of increased peripheral demand.
 There is a circulatory overload which may lead to pulmonary edema secondary to an elevated diastolic pressure in the left ventricle.
 These individuals usually have a normal systolic function but symptoms are those of heart failure.
 With time, this overload causes systolic failure.
 Ultimately cardiac output can be reduced to very low levels.